top of page

 Frustration

-They cannot engage in natural behaviors such as spreading their wings, walking freely, or nesting.
-This constantly frustrates them.
+The birds cannot engage in natural behaviors such as fully extending their wings, walking freely, or nesting.
+This constant inability to express their instincts leads to frustration.

 pain.jpg